mah0x211/lua-path/README.md

 **Returns**

-1. path: absolute path string
+1. path: absolute path string or nil on error or not exists.
 2. errstr: dependent on a system.